TransLink Tomorrow

 2022 Transportation Decarbonization

-We received 38 submissions in total, of which, Kiepe Electric's innovative idea to capture energy from SkyTrain braking and trolley-wire infrastructure has been selected.
+We received 38 submissions in total, of which, Kiepe Electric’s innovative idea to capture energy from SkyTrain braking and trolley-wire infrastructure was selected.
 This energy could be used in different ways, including to potentially charge future electric transit vehicles.
 This proposal is being evaluated and this technology could be implemented in the future if it provides a benefit for the transit system.

 2021 Regional Road Monitoring Innovation & Enhancing Access to the Public Transit System

-In 2021, we decided to launch 2 Open Innovation Calls.
-For the first topic, Regional Road Monitoring Innovation, we asked for innovative solutions on how technologies, solutions, processes, and/or models that could help monitor our regional goals related to vehicle traffic.
 For the second topic of the 2021 Open Call for Innovation, we asked for your ideas on enhancing access to the public transit system.
 We sought out ideas to simplify our customers’ experience when boarding transit vehicles, ways to measure and predict customer flow through stations, and any other ideas to help ease the customer experience while using our system.
 In short, we looked for ideas on how to make the travel experience even better.

 2020 Our Region’s Recovery